 - DOT HS-7 Form

-An ICI, known as an Independent Commercial Importer, is an option to chose, as they will make sure that your vehicle is modified to fit any of the EPA's requirements.
+An ICI, known as an Independent Commercial Importer, is an option to consider, as they will ensure that your automobile is modified to meet the EPA's requirements.

-Visit the U.S. Customs and Border Protection's guide to importing vehicles at http://www.cbp.gov/trade/basic-import-export/importing-car.
+Visit the U.S. Customs and Border Protection's guide to importing automobiles at http://www.cbp.gov/trade/basic-import-export/importing-car.

 A-1 Auto Transport will be able to help you out with this process!
 Contact us today.